 These bloggers write hundreds of Guest Posts, they actively reach out to other bloggers to promote their content.

 They engage, network and work their freaking asses off.
 It’s great that you want to help millions of people with your wisdom, but the honor of doing so comes after learning not just how to write, but how to market.
 Sorry.

 I’ve written more about Guest Blogging here and here.
+I've also put together a post which makes it easy for you to find guest blog opportunities, there are thousands of blogs waiting for your pitch, cut out the leg work and check out this post.
 And will be publishing a post soon about different ways you build links to your blog without Guest Blogging.